-As of March 30, 2018, we held approximately \$1,015.7 million of cash and cash equivalents that were invested in highly liquid investment-grade instruments with a maturity of 90 days or less with an annual effective rate of less than 1.0%.
-Substantially all of the cash was held outside of the United States.
+As of June 29, 2018, we held approximately \$2,368.2 million of cash and cash equivalents that were invested in highly liquid investment-grade instruments with a maturity of 90 days or less with an annual effective interest rate that approximated 1.35% during the three months ended June 29, 2018.
+Approximately 60% of the cash balance as of June 29, 2018 was held within the United States and relates primarily to the proceeds received from the issuance of our MCPS on June 29, 2018.